ahmedSamir01/Recipes/README.md

-Project Title: Recipes
+# Recipes

-Details: Web application to search for any recipe.
+Web application to search for any recipe.

-Used technologies:
+## Used technologies:

     React
     Styled components
     Fetch

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).